Biology is the Study of Life

 - The Ecology, Evolution, and Behavioral Biology (EEB) option in the Biological Sciences Major is for those interested in studying the mechanisms governing interactions among organisms and between organisms and their environment.

-- The General Biology Option (previously Flex) in the Biological Sciences Major is for those who find all areas of Biology exciting and want to explore diverse interests in multiple areas of study.
+- The General Biology Option in the Biological Sciences Major is for those who find all areas of Biology exciting and want to explore diverse interests in multiple areas of study.

 Undergraduates can do research as early as their freshman year and become a part of amazing scientific discoveries.

 One of the advantages of studying biology or microbiology at UWM is the opportunity to work side-by-side with faculty researchers and graduate students.
 You can work in a research lab and learn first-hand what it takes to become a scientist and take part in new discoveries.
 You will be part of a team working on ideas such as finding treatments for plant disease, identifying and analyzing frog communication patterns, studying how bacteria cause disease, and much more.
-Learn more about how you can get involved on our research page.
+Learn more about how you can get involved in research here.

 There is broad demand for biologists and microbiologists in both the private and public sectors.
 Examples include farming, food processing, environmental stewardship, as well as in the biomedical and biotechnology fields.
 A degree in biology or microbiology also prepares you for professional schools like medicine, dentistry, pharmacy, and veterinary science, in addition to advanced graduate studies in any of the life sciences areas.

 Many of our alumni work at local companies and research institutes such as the Blood Center of Wisconsin, the Milwaukee County Zoo, the Wisconsin Department of Natural Resources, Thermo Fisher Scientific, and Aurora Healthcare.
 Our graduates also have positions at the US Environmental Protection Agency, Lockheed Martin, Abbott Laboratories, and many other corporations, government agencies, and nonprofit organizations.